lokibler/VideoLabel/README.md

 - All processing is done locally on your machine
 - First run will download several GB of models
 - Processing speed depends on your CPU/GPU
+- All dependencies are isolated in the virtual environment

 ## Configuration